HL7/fhir-saner/input/pagecontent/phrase_book.md

 ### Measures based on codes or results
 Several different kinds of measures can be based on codes describing a diagnostic tests, a procedure, or other activity having been performed, and in the case of diagnostic tests, combinations including both the test code and result value.

 #### Test / Procedure / Immunization Performed
 Electronic laboratory reporting is used to track both the kinds of tested performed as well as the results.
 A commonly reported measure for COVID-19 is the number of COVID-19 diagnostic tests performed, regardless of outcome, where the results are then stratified by outcome.
-This can be counted by looking for the existence of an Observation, Procedure
+This can be counted by looking for the existence of an Observation or Procedure.
 Reporting of certain kinds of observations (e.g., Fraction of Inhaled Oxygen or Positive End Expiratory Pressure) are commonly reported for patients who are on a ventilator.
 Existence of these observations indicate that a patient is on a ventilator.

 <table border='1' cellspacing='0'>
   <caption>Determining the reason for care using Encounter resources</caption>